Tonomy-Foundation/Tonomy-ID/README.md

 ## Dependencies

+MAKE SURE YOU ARE WORKING FROM THE `DEVELOPMENT` BRANCH!!!

 - Linux debian distribution (Ubuntu 20.0.4 LTS used)
 - [Nodejs](https://nodejs.org) v16.4.1+ suggested installed with [nvm](https://github.com/nvm-sh/nvm)

 ## Install

+MAKE SURE YOU ARE WORKING FROM THE `DEVELOPMENT` BRANCH!!!

 ```bash
 npm i